YusufCeres/WorkoutGenerator/README.md

 ## 🚀 Deployment

-The application is deployed on Firebase Hosting with automatic SSL and global CDN:
+You can deploy the application to your own Firebase Hosting with automatic SSL and global CDN:

 ```bash
 # Deploy everything